You’re welcome at Colorado State.

 Colorado State University is located in Fort Collins, Colorado, on the Front Range of the Rocky Mountains.
 The foothills and 14,000-foot mountain peaks are visible from campus.
 With a population of 160,000, Fort Collins is small, safe, and comfortable and offers entertainment and dining options, plus access to internships in global companies.

 Type of school: Public Carnegie research university with very high research activity

-Size of Campus: 5,000 acres, including main campus, a foothills campus, an agricultural campus, and a mountain campus
+Size of Campus: 5,000 acres, including the main campus, a foothills campus, an agricultural campus, and a mountain campus

 Number of Students: